selinnilesy/Intel-TBB/README.md

 Grainsize also can be adjusted manually conforming to the reasonable limits or affinity partitioners can be used so the speedup may be further investigated to the best values.
 G=250000 has given the best when using simple partitioner for the input size of million. <br />
 Speedup: 4 (Ideal Speedup) <br />

-Parallel overhead is mostly compensated after input size 10 million.  <br />
+Parallel overhead is mostly compansated after input size 10 million.  <br />

 Compilation: <br />
 g++ -g -std=c++17 eratosthenes_tbb.cpp -pthread -ltbb <br />